• Skip to primary navigation

 When bedsharing do

-✔ Sleep facing your baby in bed (your thigh should prevent him slipping under the covers)..
+✔ Sleep facing your baby in bed (your thigh should prevent them slipping under the covers).

 ✔ Keep pillows and your covers away from your baby.